Last updated: April 26, 2026

 What is a chart ruler?

 Your chart ruler is the planet that rules the zodiac sign on your Ascendant.
 If your Ascendant is Aries, Mars is your chart ruler.
 If it is Scorpio, Mars too.
-The chart ruler is a personal significator: its sign, house, dignity, and aspects describe how you naturally move through the world and where your attention lands.
+The chart ruler is a personal significator: its sign, house, dignity, and aspects describe one traditional way to read how you move through the world and where your attention lands.

 How do I find my chart ruler without a calculator?